oicr-gsi/vidarr/types.md

 - `{"is": "list", "keys": {`_key-name1_`:` _key-type1_`,` ... `}, "outputs": {` _output-name1_`:` _output-type1_`, ` ... `}}`

-The allows the submitter to supply a list of structures with metadata and the workflow to supply a list of structures with output and Vidarr will marry them based on the keys.
+The allows the submitter to supply a list of structures with metadata and the workflow to supply a list of structures with output and Víðarr will marry them based on the keys.

 The _key-typeN_ must be either `"INTEGER"` or `"STRING"` and the _output-typeN_